(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to

 Digestive enzymes are especially helpful for dogs with gastrointestinal problems.
 Heat destroys digestive enzymes; therefore, home cooked dog food is best supplemented with enzymes to help the dog digest and absorb the food.

 Probiotics is beneficial especially if your dog is stressed or ill, has been treated with antibiotics, or has had diarrhea.

 Minerals are most safely supplemented in whole food form.
-Green blends, such as Only Natural Pet Super Daily Greens for Dogs and Cats, that contain foods like spirulina, kelp, fenugreek seed, and alfalfa are an excellent source of trace minerals.
+Green blends, such as Spark for Pets, that contain green foods like spirulina, chlorella, bladderwrack, etc. which are excellent sources of trace minerals.

 Other trace mineral sources include organic apple cider vinegar, nutritional or brewer's yeast, and dark molasses.